CaptainCodeman/firestore-converter/README.md

 #### firebase

-The firestore client on the browser, usinfg the `firebase` SDK is similar.
+The firestore client on the browser, using the `firebase` SDK is similar.
 But we now import the converter from `firestore-converter/firebase` instead.
-This know how to handle the client representation of Firestore data.
+This knows how to handle the client representation of Firestore data.

 ```ts
 import { initializeApp } from 'firebase/app'